PLM Technology

 What PDM Is

 PDM has no ambitions outside engineering.
-It does not govern change beyond informal review.
-It does not reconcile the engineering BOM against the manufacturing BOM.
-It does not track requirements, route ECOs through approval gates, or recover the as-shipped configuration of a specific unit.
-It vaults files, controls revisions, and stops there.
+It does not govern change beyond informal review, reconcile eBOM against mBOM, track requirements, route ECOs through approval gates, or recover the as-shipped configuration of a specific unit.
+It vaults files, controls revisions, stops there.
 That is not a criticism — it is the design intent.
 PDM solves a real, bounded problem.

 What PLM Is

 The thing PLM does that PDM does not is govern change.
-An engineering change in PLM moves through a documented, audited three-stage flow that is functionally identical across every vendor: an Engineering Change Request raises the problem, an Engineering Change Notice describes the fix and routes it for review, and an Engineering Change Order authorizes the implementation against a specific effectivity.
+An engineering change in PLM moves through a documented, audited three-stage flow functionally identical across every vendor: an Engineering Change Request raises the problem, an Engineering Change Notice describes the fix and routes it for review, and an Engineering Change Order authorizes implementation against a specific effectivity.
 Every gate has reviewers, sign-offs, and an audit trail.
 Without that flow, every downstream system — manufacturing, service, regulatory — is operating on assumptions.

 The Actual Difference

 The technical answer is that PLM is a superset of PDM.
 The honest answer is that the difference is one of organizational ambition more than features.
 PDM stops at the engineering door because PDM never had ambitions past it.
-PLM extends across the lifecycle because PLM is positioned to — but in practice, it almost always gets overruled at the seams by neighboring systems that already own those domains: ERP for operations, MES for the shop floor, CRM for the customer relationship, MRO for service.
+PLM extends across the lifecycle because PLM is positioned to — but in practice almost always gets overruled at the seams by neighboring systems that already own those domains: ERP for operations, MES for the shop floor, CRM for the customer, MRO for service.
 Where the org chart draws those lines is where PLM's reach actually ends, and that line is rarely where the vendor's reference architecture says it should be.

-This is why the comparison shows up so often in the wrong shape.
+This is why the comparison shows up in the wrong shape.
 RFPs ask "do we need PDM or PLM?" as if it were a feature checklist.
 The actual question is: how far past engineering does the organization need governed product data to extend, and is the rest of the company prepared to let it?
 A team with three CAD seats and an aspiration to "modernize their data" needs PDM.
-A company with cross-functional change exposure, regulatory obligations, and a service business that has to recover ten-year-old configurations needs PLM — and needs the cross-functional alignment to make PLM's lifecycle ambitions stick where ERP and MES are also planted.
+A company with cross-functional change exposure, regulatory obligations, and a service business that has to recover ten-year-old configurations needs PLM — and the alignment to make those lifecycle ambitions stick where ERP and MES are also planted.

 Side-by-Side